 A Gift in Your Will

-A gift in your Will might be the biggest you ever make.
-Whilst you may have loved ones you wish to help financially, you can also give to projects you’ve given your life energy to – even after you’ve gone.
+Your Will might be the biggest gift you will ever make.
+You may have loved ones you wish to care for.
+By writing a will you can also continue to give to projects you’ve given your life energy to – even after this lifetime.

 Slips through our fingers

 Like snow.
 Life

 Most use the help of a solicitor or will writer.
 In the UK, solicitors who are members of the Law Society and will writers who are members of The Society of Will Writers or The Institute of Professional Will Writers, will be fully qualified in making wills.
 You may want to write your will with Satyadasa at Greengate Wills.
 Satyadasa is a member of the Society of Will Writers, a non-practicising solicitor, and fully insured to write wills.

 What do I need to include?